 ZmPAN: A genotypically diverse, PAN genome co-expression network

 Camoco was used to process the fragments per kilobase per million reads (FPKM) table reported by Hirsh et al. and to build a co-expression network.
 The raw gene expression data were passed through the quality control pipeline in Camoco.
 After QC, 24,756 genes were used to build the network.
 For each pairwise combination of genes, a Pearson correlation coefficient (PCC) was calculated across FPKM profiles to produce ~306 million network edge scores (Supp.
-Figure 1A), which were then mean centered and standard normalized (z-score hereafter) to allow cross network comparison (Supp.
+Figure 1A), which were then Fisher transformed and standard normalized (z-score hereafter) to allow cross network comparison (Supp.
 Figure 1B) (Huttenhower et al., 2006; Schaefer et al., 2014).
 A global significance threshold of z ≥ 3 was set on co-expression interactions in order to calculate gene degree and other conventional network measures.

 To assess overall network health, several approaches were taken.
 First, the z-scores of edges between genes co-annotated in the maize gene ontology (GO) terms were compared to edges in 1,000 random terms containing the same number genes.
 Supp.
 Figure 1C shows the distribution of p-values compared to empirical z-score of edges within a GO term.
 With a nominal p-value cutoff of 0.05, the PAN co-expression network had 11.9-fold more GO terms than expected with p ≤ 0.05, suggesting that edges within this co-expression network capture meaningful biological variation.
 Degree distribution is also as expected within the network.
 Supp.
 Figure 1D shows empirical degree distributions compared to the power law, exponential, and truncated power law distributions.
 Typically, the degree distributions of biological networks are best fit by a truncated power law distribution, which is consistent with the ZmPAN genome co-expression network (Ghazalpour et al., 2006).